-Recovery will require partnerships with State, Federal, County, and private stakeholders to prevent the introduction and establishment of new invasive species or other factors that will negatively affect the species, their habitats, or both.
+Recovery will require partnerships with State, Federal, County, and private stakeholders to prevent the introduction and establishment of new invasive species or other factors that affect the species, their habitats, or both, and impede recovery.

 - 6.1.
-Provide support to implement the Hawai'i Interagency Biosecurity Plan to prevent the arrival and spread of new invasive species into the Hawaiian Archipelago and interisland movement of invasive species already established. - 6.2.
+Provide support to implement the Hawai'i interagency biosecurity plan to prevent the arrival and spread of new invasive species into the Hawaiian Archipelago and interisland movement of invasive species already established. - 6.2.
 Implement public outreach and education and enforce policies that prohibit species collection and harassment. - 6.3.
 Resolve state restrictions for using piscicides and other invasive species removal techniques. - 6.4.
-Provide land protections to anchialine pool complexes and aquifers.

-6.5.
-Provide protections for anchialine pool complexes from dewatering and water diversion practices.
+Provide land protections to anchialine pool complexes and aquifers. - 6.5.
+Provide protections for anchialine pool complexes from dewatering and water diversion practices, groundwater extraction, and nonpoint source pollution.